Giftbit/currencyapi/docs/quickstart/promotions.md

 Note the `value` requested against the `/dryRun` endpoint was $325 but the Account only could transact up to $300.
 Since `nsf:false` was set it allowed for the endpoint to return the maximum value the Account could transact; otherwise, it would have returned `400 - InsufficientFunds`.

 You can also use the `/dryRun` endpoint when simulating a transaction for a customer.
-This will allow you to provide the customer with a breakdown of what promotions will be used for a given transaction, for example in your checkout summary before processing the transaction.
+This will allow you to provide the customer with a breakdown of what promotions will be used for a given transaction; for example, in your checkout summary before processing the transaction.

 ### Step 4: Transacting